18 pages · 5,887 words

 Although it lost every aspect of Arabic grammatical cases, Tunisian developped a genitive case.
 The majority of nouns en…

-Abstract reflexive: used with verbs, expressing reflexive actions Effectice reflexive: used with subjects, expressing em…
+Abstract reflexive: used with verbs, expressing reflexive actions, the person through their actions Effectice reflexive:…

 Questions Şnúe "What" questions, not followed with a "to be + Subject" construction, are said in Tunisian as "şnúe..."
 W…